Your team name | To review 1 | To review 2 |

 Creativity and critical thought: Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?

-Slides: Are the slides well organized, readable, not full of text, featuring figures with legible labels, legends, etc.?
+Supporting materials: Are the slides (or other presentation medium) well organized, readable, not full of text, featuring figures with legible labels, legends, etc.?

 Professionalism: How well did the team present?
 Does the presentation appear to be well practiced?
 Are they reading off of a script?
 Did everyone get a chance to say something meaningful about the project?